 There are a few different tactics for avoiding burnout, depending on your type of work:

-For employees: Make sure you take your full leave allowance!
+Make sure you use your full holiday allowance!
 Plan it out through the year and don’t leave it all 'til December.
 The odd day off to relax (rather than go on adventurous trips) will do wonders for your physical and mental health.

 If you're feeling overwhelmed, talk about it.
 Talk to your boss, partner, career coach - anyone that might offer some helpful advice or just a sympathetic ear.
 Getting out of your own head is key to understanding what to do next.